Male and Female Sterility and Infertility

 • Hypopituitarism

-• Hypogonadism in various degrees
+• Hypogonadism of various types

 • Cryptorchidism